 Second, an exercise I have used often is to read aloud two poems by students from a past class (names removed, of course).
 I then ask the class to vote on which poem is better.
 I continue this process with six or seven additional poems, asking students to rank them from best to worst.
 I also ask the students to explain what they think is better about the stronger poems.

 When I first tried this, I was fearful that students might love the poems I liked least and for all the “wrong reasons.”
 That has never happened.
 An individual student might make a case that worries me, but the overall vote always makes sense.
 And once students articulate a “rubric,” I can then use it when I talk to them about their own work.
 If, for example, they say that they liked the poems best that surprised them, I can ask if they think their own poems might be improved by including more surprises.

 Finally, I create exercises to help students see the power of good technique.
 One quick way to help beginning students improve is to get them to focus on including more concrete images.
 But instead of lecturing on images, I ask them to create longs lists of them.
 When they are done, I ask them to create a poem by using the best ones on their lists.
 Students are often impressed by the quality of the work they create from this exercise.
 This encourages them to add images to all their future poems.

 Still, there are occasional students who bristle at any comment about their poetry other than “this is brilliant.”
-I once had a workshop where every single student agreed that the first paragraph of a poem was boring while the rest of it was much better.
+I once had a workshop where every single student agreed that the first stanza of a poem was boring while the rest of it was much better.
 After class, the student came up to me and said, “They’re wrong.
 The first stanza is the best.”
 He added, “Anyway, I wanted that first stanza to be boring.
 That was my point.”

 What did I say in response?
 I said, “You should never take any suggestion unless you agree with it.”